$ aws sts get-caller-identity

 privileges as required.

 You can configure different identity provider types for your Red Hat OpenShift Service on AWS (ROSA) cluster.
-Supported types include GitHub, GitHub Enterprise, GitLab, Google, LDAP, OpenID Connect and HTPasswd identity providers.
+Supported types include GitHub, GitHub Enterprise, GitLab, Google, LDAP, OpenID Connect and htpasswd identity providers.

-The HTPasswd identity provider option is included only to enable the creation of a single, static administration user.
-HTPasswd is not supported as a general-use identity provider for Red Hat OpenShift Service on AWS. |
+The htpasswd identity provider option is included only to enable the creation of a single, static administration user. htpasswd is not supported as a general-use identity provider for Red Hat OpenShift Service on AWS. |

 The following procedure configures a GitHub identity provider as an example.